CODEwithZAKI/ASP.Net-Core-MVC/README.md

-#Asp.Net Core MVC 3.1 tutorial with live application by Omar Zaki--
+#Asp.Net Core MVC 3.1  with live application by Omar Zaki--

 this is a Book Store Web Application in ASP.Net Core MVC application.